Much Ado About Nothing Characterization

 Margaret: The Innocent Pawn in a Wicked Game

 Margaret, Hero's attendant, is unintentionally caught in the web of Don John's deception.
-Her unwitting participation in the plot highlights the vulnerability of individuals who are not fully aware of the consequences of their actions.
+Here's the thing — her unwitting participation in the plot highlights the vulnerability of individuals who are not fully aware of the consequences of their actions.
 While not directly malicious, her involvement underscores the potential for innocent individuals to become pawns in larger schemes, with potentially devastating consequences.

 Analyzing Shakespeare's Techniques in Characterization